 Make clear agreements when you delegate a task.
-For example, if a couple of people take on a funding application, decide together when it should be written by and what activities the group wants to apply for?
+For example, if a couple of people take on a funding application, decide together when it should be written by and what activities the group wants to apply for.

 Find ways to check that things have been done.
-E.g. checking action points at the start of meetings, using an online tool everyone can access to tick jobs off when they are done.
+E.g. checking action points at the start of meetings or using an online tool everyone can access to tick jobs off when they are done.
 Or you could have a rotating role to check in, remind and support people when their deadlines are coming up.

 Get used to giving feedback.
 Boost morale by noticing when someone does something well, or works particularly hard.
 It is sometimes also necessary to tell people that we are disappointed or frustrated.
 Learning to talk more openly about stuff when it happens can help prevent it happening again, and make our relationships more honest and warmer.